Pray for the peace of Jerusalem:

 We ask that You strip Jerusalem’s enemies of peace and cooperation among themselves, so that they are divided and turn on each other.

-We ask that their evil plans would be exposed or fall back on their own heads.
+We ask that their evil plans would be exposed or fall back on the enemy’s own head.

-We ask that for every man, woman or child who is martyred for their faith in You, ten others would rise up to take their place, so that the persecution would fan revival fires throughout the Muslim world.
-Please, dear Jesus, keep showing up in dreams and visions and in any form You choose in order to change hearts and minds, melting generations of prejudice and hatred with Your love and peace.
+We ask , dear Jesus, that You keep showing up in dreams and visions and in any form You choose in order to change hearts and minds, melting generations of prejudice and hatred with Your love and peace.

-We ask that the fear of the One, True, Living God would fall on Israel’s neighbors…and on Israel.
+We ask that the fear of the One, True, Living God would fall on Israel’s neighbors…and on Israel.17

-We ask that the ancient prince of the Persian kingdom and every other demonic force coming against Your City be bound and rendered powerless in the face of the hosts of Heaven.
+We ask that the ancient prince of the Persian kingdom and every other demonic force coming against Your City be bound and rendered powerless in the face of the hosts of Heaven.18

-We ask that the Iron Dome would be 100% effective, and that You would continue to anoint Israel’s engineers and physicists with ability to design systems that would provide a protective shield for The Beautiful Land.
+We ask that the Iron Dome and David Sling would be 100%effective, and that You would continue to anoint Israel’s engineers and physicists with ability to design systems that would provide a protective shield for The Beautiful Land.

-We ask for supernatural wisdom for Prime Minister Benjamin Netanyahu, his Cabinet, his counselors, and all government officials, so that they make decisions in line with Your perfect will.
-Draw the Prime Minister into Your Word; and when he opens and reads it, speak to him through it.
+We ask for supernatural wisdom and unity for Prime Minister Benjamin Netanyahu, his Cabinet, his counselors, and all government officials, so that they make decisions in line with Your perfect will.
+Draw the Prime Minister into Your Word.
+And then, when he opens and reads it, speak to him through it.

 You are a great prayer-hearing, prayer-answering, covenant-keeping, miracle-working God.
 Hear our prayer!
 Listen to Your children as we pray for the peace of the city on which You have placed Your name.
 Rise up, great Lion of Judah, and defend Your people.
 Deliver Jerusalem from her enemies so that all the nations of the earth may know that You alone are God.
 Answer us!
 For the glory of Your great name!

 Now we await Your confirmation.
 We have prayed for the peace of Jerusalem.
 We don’t know what else to do.
-But our eyes are fixed expectantly on You.
+But our eyes are fixed expectantly on You.22

 For the Glory of Yeshua